 “Hori made that one too.”
 Renzo said, pointing to Sixteen who was standing by the entrance.

 Kurono saw the number on the prisoner's neck.
 “It’s you!”
 Without hesitation, the Young Light took Sixteen into a loving embrace.
 Then, these eyes fell upon the prism.
 "It's a puzzle?"
 The prisms too had been kept from Kurono — another of Demeri's lies.
 The Young Crown's fingers scanned the face of the prism carefully.
 “I know this."
 Fingers began to move the pieces around, it took a few minutes, but then, there was a loud clicking sound and the head fell away into pieces.
 All in the room stared, wide-eyed, believing the prism to be unsolvable.

-Sixteen looked terrible, but when the Iri's eyes fell upon Kurono, they regained a bit of their former vigour.
-Sixteens scanned the room and the people in it, seeing 2 foreigners, Renzo; a large eared beast too, then, there was a handful of guards all piled up in one corner.
+Now freed of the prism, Sixteen looked terrible, but when the Iri's eyes fell upon Kurono they regained a bit of their former vigor.
+Sixteens scanned the room and the people in it, seeing 2 foreigners, Renzo, a large eared beast too, then, there was a handful of guards all piled up in one corner.
 Sixteen had no knowledge of anything that had happened, but didn’t care.
 This Iri was alive and Kurono was here.
 Nothing else mattered.